tajazziahb/animal-likes/README.md

 # 🐾 Animal Likes

-A simple Node.js and MongoDB app that lets users like or dislike animals by clicking icons — no text inputs, no message board.
-Each animal’s total count updates instantly without page reloads.
+A simple Node.js and MongoDB app that lets users give an animal name and upload an image.
 ---

 [Link to view project](https://animal-likes-production.up.railway.app/)